sahana-gj/Tech_Info/posts/10_what_is_trust_relationship.md

-# What is a Trust Relationship in AD?

 ## Trust Relationships Overview
 A **trust relationship** in Active Directory is a link between two domains that allows users in one domain to access resources in another domain.
 Trusts enable the sharing of resources and access control across multiple domains.